 I have compiled a list of difference between the iOS and Android Teacher app.
-I discussed with the mobile team at InstructureCon about most of these but thought I'd share for everyone.
 If you notice a mistake or something I'm missing, let me know and I'll add it to the list.

 There are few subtle differences in the Android and iOS version, which are mostly focused on attaching media to announcement text and the announcement itself.

 The Assignments section in iOS and Android are very similar except the following:

 - Android does not filter by Graded.

 - Terminology for iOS is Haven't submitted yet while Android is Not Submitted